seanbreckenridge/on_machine/README.md

 Tool to determine which operating system/machine you're on.

 Commands:
-print [default]: prints the resulting pattern after interpolating the pattern
+print [default]: prints the computed fingerprint after interpolating the pattern '%o_%d_%h'
 match: does directory/path matching based on the pattern, changes the default pattern to '%o/%d/%h'

 print